We’re here to enable our customers to live positive, independent lives.

 Click on the links below to find out more:

-Working for Guinness Care
+Working in Guinness Care & Support Services

 Our dedicated and skilled care teams help vulnerable people live as independently, happily and healthily as possible.
-Working for Guinness Care means being a part of an organisation that makes a very real difference to people’s lives.
+Working for Guinness means being a part of an organisation that makes a very real difference to people’s lives.

 No previous experience in care?
 Not a problem – you’ll be given all of the skills and knowledge you need to be confident and effective in your role.
 After achieving the Care Certificate, you’ll also have the opportunity to complete an RQF Level 2 qualification.